 Cropping is essential to many images.
 However, it can certainly be difficult to find the best place to crop a photo.
-An old photography professor of mine would immediately look for cropped limbs in photos, such as cropped arms, fingers, or legs, saying this as an absolute “No-no”.
-Keep in mind this is different that cropping after the image has been captured.
+An old photography professor of mine would immediately look for cropped limbs in photos, such as cropped arms, fingers, or legs, saying this as an absolute “no-no”.
+Keep in mind this is different than cropping after the image has been captured.

 Lines can make or break an image.
 Use lines to naturally draw people’s eyes towards the focal point of your image.